Bereichsbild

 Credits

-Single course of elective module with longer term paper
+Single course of elective module with longer term paper and presentation

 8 ECTS-points

-Single course of elective module with essay
+Single course of elective module with short essay and presentation

 4 ECTS-points

-Course of comprehensive skill module
+Course of comprehensive skill module (presentation)

 2 ECTS-points